-FEDERAL WORK-STUDY STUDENT EMPLOYENT HANDBOOK 2024-2025 ACADEMIC YEAR
+STUDENT EMPLOYMENT HANDBOOK 2025-2026 ACADEMIC YEAR

-Welcome to the Loyola University Maryland Federal Work-Study (FWS) Program.
-This handbook provides information about the FWS process for student employees.
+Welcome to the Loyola University Maryland Student Employment Program.
+This handbook provides information about the employment process for student employees and Federal work study students.
 Studies have shown that students who work on campus tend to be more satisfied with their college experience and manage their time more effectively.